hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/chrome/extentions/test_extention/background.md

 * **Fixture for Mocking Chrome:** The `mock_chrome` fixture makes the tests more organized.

-* **Handling Invalid URLs:** `test_sendDataToServer_invalid_url` demonstrates how to test for invalid URLs, which the original code may not be handling correctly (although the exact behavior in that case is non-obvious without seeing the rest of the extension code).
+* **Handling Invalid URLs:** `test_sendDataToServer_invalid_url` demonStartes how to test for invalid URLs, which the original code may not be handling correctly (although the exact behavior in that case is non-obvious without seeing the rest of the extension code).

 **How to Run the Tests:**